International Studies & Programs

 Review criteria

-- Alignment of proposed activities to AAP’s 3 strategic objectives and 7 priority areas.[JA1]
+• Alignment of proposed activities to AAP’s 3 pillars and 7 priority areas

-- For those traveling for partnership activities (research or capacity building): [JA2] [JA3] Evidence of a collaborative and equitable partnership that strengthens personal, professional, and/or institutional networks in a mutually beneficial and sustainable way.
+• For those traveling for partnership activities (research or capacity building): Evidence of a collaborative and equitable partnership that strengthens personal, professional, and/or institutional networks in a mutually beneficial and sustainable way.

-- Priority will also be given to those faculty who have had a disruption in funding due to recent change in US government funding and/or global funding priority shifts.
+• Faculty who have had a disruption in funding due to recent change in US government funding and/or global funding priority shifts are encouraged to apply

 Funding